Anthem of the Sun: Remix and alternate cover

 A remixed version of Anthem of the Sun, supervised by Phil Lesh, was issued in 1972 (with the same product number, WS-1749), and can be identified by the letters RE after the master numbers.
 The remix particularly differs from the original in terms of segues, use of live recordings, and stereo imaging.
 For example, the original mix starts with vocals and organ panned wide, while the remix has them centered; Bob Weir's studio vocal on the first track is doubled with a live recording on the original mix and solo on the remix.
 "Born Cross-Eyed" ends with a power chord in the key of E on the remix, whereas the original mix has an earlier fade-out.

 Around the same time Jerry Garcia supervised a remix of the Grateful Dead's following album Aoxomoxoa.
 While the Aoxomoxoa remix was used for original Warner Bros and subsequent Rhino CD issues, the original mix of Anthem of the Sun was chosen for CD reissues.

 In 2013 the Grateful Dead studio albums were remastered again for listening in digital high resolution.
 The 2013 download is the first digital issue of the Anthem of the Sun early '70s remix.
 Confusingly, the promotion for this reissue emphasized the use of original mixes (particularly those of the Workingman's Dead and American Beauty albums which had been remixed for previous high resolution digital releases).
 However, Anthem of the Sun and Aoxomoxoa appear in the 2013 HD release not in their original mixes, but in remixed form, as released in 1972.

 As remix masters were not sent to the UK, vinyl pressings of the album in this region (and probably other foreign markets) continued to use the original mix after 1972.

 When the album was reissued in 1975, Warner Brothers changed the background color on the front cover from midnight blue to white, and the stylized title was changed to a standard font.
 As the band had not approved the change, the following pressings reverted to blue.

 On July 13, 2018 Rhino Records released the "50th Anniversary Deluxe Edition" of Anthem of the Sun, on two CDs.
 Disc one contains both mixes of the album – the one from 1968 and the one from 1971.
 Disc two contains previously unreleased live tracks from the Winterland Arena in San Francisco, recorded on October 22, 1967.

 Track listing

+Note: On the 1972 remix, "Born Cross-Eyed" is extended to 2:27, and "Caution (Do Not Stop on Tracks)" is shortened to 8:58.